-On February 27, 2015, the Partnership Agreement was amended to provide for the issuance of the Special GP Interest representing the contribution to the Partnership of the APL GP interest acquired in the ATLS merger totaling \$1.6 billion, which is reflected within General partner equity on the Consolidated Balance Sheets.
+On February 27, 2015, the Partnership's partnership agreement (the "Partnership Agreement") was amended to provide for the issuance of the Special GP Interest representing the contribution to the Partnership of the APL GP interest acquired in the ATLS merger totaling \$1.6 billion, which is reflected within Additional paid-in capital on the Consolidated Balance Sheets.
 The Special GP Interest is not entitled to current distributions or allocations of net income or loss, and has no voting rights or other rights except for the limited right to receive deductions attributable to the contribution of APL GP and the right to distributions in liquidation.
 On December 1, 2016, the Special GP Interest was eliminated with an amendment to the Partnership Agreement.
-See Note 12 - Partnership Units and Related Matters.
+See Note 14 - Partnership Units and Related Matters.

-We acquired all of the outstanding units of APL for a total purchase price of approximately \$5.3 billion (including \$1.8 billion of acquired debt and all other assumed liabilities).
-Of the \$1.8 billion of debt acquired and other liabilities assumed, approximately \$1.2 billion of the acquired debt was tendered and settled upon the closing of the Atlas mergers via our January 2015 cash tender offers.
+The Partnership acquired all of the outstanding units of APL for a total purchase price of approximately \$5.3 billion (including \$1.8 billion of acquired debt and all other assumed liabilities).
+Of the \$1.8 billion of debt acquired and other liabilities assumed, approximately \$1.2 billion of the acquired debt was tendered and settled upon the closing of the Atlas mergers via the Partnership's January 2015 cash tender offers.
 These tender offers were in connection with, and conditioned upon, the consummation of the merger with APL.
 The merger with APL, however, was not conditioned on the consummation of the tender offers.
-On that same date, Targa acquired ATLS for a total purchase price of approximately \$1.6 billion (including all assumed liabilities).
+On that same date, we acquired ATLS for a total purchase price of approximately \$1.6 billion (including all assumed liabilities).

-Pursuant to the APL Merger Agreement, our general partner entered into an amendment to our Partnership Agreement, which we refer to as the IDR Giveback Amendment, in order to reduce aggregate distributions to TRC, as the holder of the Partnership's IDRs by (a) \$9,375,000 per quarter during the first four quarters following the APL merger, (b) \$6,250,000 per quarter for the next four quarters, (c) \$2,500,000 per quarter for the next four quarters and (d) \$1,250,000 per quarter for the next four quarters, with the amount of such reductions to be distributed pro rata to the holders of our outstanding common units.
-On December 1, 2016, the IDRs were eliminated with an amendment to the Partnership Agreement.
-See Note 12 - Partnership Units and Related Matters.
-As a result of the Third A&R Partnership Agreement, the reallocations of IDRs under the IDR Giveback Amendment ceased in the fourth quarter of 2016.
+Pursuant to the APL Merger Agreement, Targa agreed to cause the general partner of the Partnership to amend the Partnership Agreement, which we refer to as the "IDR Giveback Amendment", in order to reduce aggregate distributions to us, as the holder of the Partnership's IDRs, by (a) \$9,375,000 per quarter during the first four quarters following the APL merger, (b) \$6,250,000 per quarter for the next four quarters, (c) \$2,500,000 per quarter for the next four quarters and (d) \$1,250,000 per quarter for the next four quarters, with the amount of such reductions to be distributed pro rata to the holders of the Partnership's outstanding common units.
+On December 1, 2016, the IDRs were eliminated with an amendment to the Partnership Agreement (see Note 14 - Partnership Units and Related Matters) and the reallocations of IDRs under the IDR Giveback Amendment ceased in the fourth quarter of 2016.